 American Express Membership Rewards runs the largest variety of bonus promotions.
 Community tracking suggests at least one partner-specific bonus per quarter, with frequent appearances from:

-• Avianca LifeMiles (community reports indicate multiple 40% bonus windows in recent years, useful for Star Alliance redemptions at favorable rates)
+- Avianca LifeMiles (FlyerTalk tracking threads document multiple bonus windows in 2021 and 2022, useful for Star Alliance redemptions at favorable rates)

 Citi ThankYou Points runs fewer but notable promotions.
 Forum tracking indicates patterns around:

 Capital One Miles has historically run fewer promotions than Amex or Citi, but community reports document bonuses to select partners including Turkish Airlines Miles&Smiles, Air Canada Aeroplan, and Flying Blue.
-The Aeroplan partnership in particular generated documented promotional activity following its launch, consistent with the pattern of issuers running bonuses around new partner additions.
+The Aeroplan partnership generated documented promotional activity following Capital One's transfer partner expansion in 2022–2023 — community members note that new partnership launches are a reliable leading indicator of pending bonus windows regardless of issuer.

 Chase Ultimate Rewards is notably absent from frequent transfer bonus reports.
 Community consensus suggests Chase rarely runs traditional transfer bonuses, making flexible Chase points best deployed at standard 1:1 ratios to well-valued partners rather than held in anticipation of a bonus window.